Dhin3sh/Dhin3sh/README.md

 A modular business platform designed to bring everyday small-business operations into one system.

-The platform explores areas such as:
+The platform covers areas including:

-* Sales & cash management
+- Sales and cash management
-* Inventory & stock
+- Inventory and stock
-* Staff & attendance
+- Staff and attendance
-* Salary & payments
+- Salary and payments
-* Expenses
+- Expenses
-* Reports & dashboards
+- Reports and dashboards

-**Technology:**
+**Technology**

 `Python` `FastAPI` `SQLAlchemy` `SQLite` `Alembic`